 (2) Development of new and substantially cheaper manufacturing technologies usingaltogether new inputs for making various kinds of resins which are required for makingpaints printing ink hardners

-(3) New research on the benefits of Natural Vitamin E versus Synthetic one whichdilutes the benefit of Natural Vitamin E.
+(3) New research on the benefits of Natural Vitamin E versus Synthetic one.

-The Company has identified other hard vegetable oils such as Palm to which it canswitch over to in the extreme event of non-availability of soft oils based raw materialsthroughout the year.
+The Company has identified other hard vegetable oils such as Palm to which it canswitch over to in the extreme event of non-availability of soya based raw materialsthroughout the year.

-The auditors M/s Jhaveri Shah & Co.
-Chartered Accountants Ahmedabad wereappointed at the last Annual General Meeting held on September 9 2016 for a term of five yearssubject to ratification at each and every intervening annual general meeting.
-Theyhave however given the letter to the Company expressing their unwillingness to continueas the Statutory Auditors of the Company.
+The auditors M/s Price Waterhouse & Co.
+Chartered Accountants LLP were appointed atthe last Annual General Meeting held on September 9 2016 for a term of five yearssubject to ratification at each and every intervening annual general meeting.
+The AuditCommittee of the Board of Directors has recommended ratification of their appointment atthe ensuring annual general meeting.

 SECRETARIAL AUDIT REPORT

 As per the Companies (Cost Records and Audit) Rules 2014 as amended by Companies (CostRecords and Audit) Amendment Rules 2014 issued by the Central Government the Company isrequired to get its cost records maintained by the company for the products covered underChapters 2917 and 3823 of Sr. No. 18 of table mentioned under Rule 3 (B) - Non-regulatedSectors audited by a Cost Auditor.
-Accordingly the Board of Directors as per therecommendation of the Audit Committee proposes to appoint M/s.
-Rajendra Patel &Associates Cost Accountants as Cost Auditors for the financial year 2016-17.
+Accordingly the Board of Directors as per therecommendation of the Audit Committee have appointed to M/s.
+Rajendra Patel &Associates Cost Accountants as Cost Auditors for the financial year 2017-18.

 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO: